liquidarmour/akka-http-docker.g8/README.md

 - server_port: The port you want your app to run when run from SBT

 WebServerHttpApp: This server is started using the recently introduced HttpApp, which bootstraps a server with just a few lines.
 For this particular case, the routes are defined in the same class, but you can also define them in separated traits or objects.
-Once inside the project folder, to run this code, you can use any of the following commands:

 Running in SBT
 --------------